zacgeis/udacity-deep-learning/notes.md

 - You can use tensorboard to analyze weights (tf.summary.histogram, etc)
 - Iterate over a number of different attempts with the hyper parameters.

+### Initializing Weights

+- Ideally, you want small loses?

+- Weights all the same (1s, 0s, anything, etc) will cause the gradient to be the same across the entire network during backprop which basically prevents learning.
+- Having a uniform distribution is important because it means a list of numbers is created where the probability of each number being selected is about 0, so it's highly unlikely that'd you'd get two of the same number.
+- Having smaller ranges for weight initialization generally lead to stronger training.
+- Normal distribution means that the values are centered around 0 generally.
+- Normal distributions tend to perform a little better than uniform distribution.
+- Truncated normal distributions are generally the best.
+The truncating effect removes values that lie outside of 2 standard deviations.

+- You can go from 60% to 90% accuracy just by how you initialize the weights.

+- Ideal for weights:
+  - Random numbers
+  - Try to have all unique numbers
+  - Both positive and negative
+  - Use a range of [-y, y] where y is 1/sqrt(n) where n is the number of units
+  - Truncated normal distribution.
+    - For smaller sets, non truncated is alright because there are less large outliers.

 ### Cheat Sheets

 http://www.souravsengupta.com/cds2016/lectures/Savov_Notes.pdf